 External Resources

-These references add regulatory clarity, scientific grounding, market setting, and practical tools for day-to-day decisions.
+These references add regulatory clarity, scientific grounding, market context, and practical tools for day-to-day decisions.
 Each link includes a preview of what you will find.

 Energy Economics